lukepark327/keras-only-GAN/README.md

 # keras-only-GAN
-Implementing GANs using only keras.
+Implementing GANs using keras only.

 # DCGAN_MNIST
 Generating MNIST images based on DCGAN.